-Foraging for wild food have increased in popularity over the last few years, becoming a trendy activity for some and a complete lifestyle for others, as a result of rising awareness about eating organic and local fresh ingredients.
+Foraging for wild food have increased in popularity over the last few years, becoming a trendy activity for some and a complete lifestyle for others.

-Many of us will have fond memories of blackberry picking with our family as an example of the foraging pursuit most of us have enjoyed at some point of our lives.
-Apples, sloes and elderflower have traditionally been picked in the wild to make some delicious and nutritive preserves at home.
+However many of us will have fond memories of blackberry picking with our family as an example of the foraging pursuit we have enjoyed at some point of our lives.
+Apples, sloes and elderflowers have been traditionally gathered in the wild to make some delicious and nutritive preserves at home.

-Fortunately, the UK and Ireland are blessed with a vast range of edible plants, mushrooms and fruit growing around us, not only in the forests but in our immediate surroundings.
-Chances are those plants are growing on pathways you walk every day, in your local park or even in your own back garden.
+Fortunately, we are blessed in the British Isles with a vast range of edible plants, mushrooms and fruit growing around us, not only in the forests but in our immediate surroundings.
+Chances are that those plants are growing on pathways you walk every day, in your local park or even in your own back garden.

-Hazel trees line up the streets dropping plenty of nuts, brambles full of blackberries take over wasteland and cherry trees planted in parks offer generous harvests.
-On top of that, advanced knowledge can help you to find choice edibles like certain wild mushrooms.
+Hazel trees line up the streets dropping nuts, brambles full of blackberries take over unmanaged gardens and cherry trees planted in parks all offer generous harvests.

 All those ingredients can be used to cook incredible soups and stews, preserve into jams and chutneys, make your own wines and liqueurs or brew tea to make the most of their medicinal properties.